Arthur Sze: Career

-He has been included in anthologies such as Articulations: The Body and Illness in Poetry (University of Iowa Press, 1994), Premonitions: The Kaya Anthology of New Asian North American Poetry, (Kaya Production, 1995), I Feel a Little Jumpy around You (Simon & Schuster, 1996), What Book!?: Buddhist Poems from Beats to Hiphop (Parallax Press 1998), and American Alphabets (Oberlin College Press, 2006).
+He has been included in six Best American Poetry anthologies, four Pushcart Prize anthologies, as well as Articulations: The Body and Illness in Poetry (University of Iowa Press, 1994), Premonitions: The Kaya Anthology of New Asian North American Poetry, (Kaya Production, 1995), I Feel a Little Jumpy around You (Simon & Schuster, 1996), What Book!?: Buddhist Poems from Beats to Hiphop (Parallax Press 1998), and American Alphabets (Oberlin College Press, 2006).

-He was a Visiting Hurst Professor at Washington University in St. Louis, a Doenges Visiting Artist at Mary Baldwin College, and has conducted residencies at Brown University, Bard College, and Naropa University.
-He is a professor emeritus at the Institute of American Indian Arts, is the first poet laureate of Santa Fe and has won three grants from the Witter Bynner Foundation for Poetry.

 In 2012, Sze was elected a Chancellor of the Academy of American Poets.
+In 2017, he was elected to the American Academy of Arts & Sciences.

+He was the 2023-2024 Mohr Visiting Poet at Stanford University, a Visiting Hurst Professor at Washington University in St. Louis, a Doenges Visiting Artist at Mary Baldwin College, and has conducted residencies at Brown University, Bard College, and Naropa University.
+He is a professor emeritus at the Institute of American Indian Arts, is the first poet laureate of Santa Fe and has won five grants from the Witter Bynner Foundation for Poetry.

+He became the United States Poet Laureate in 2025.
+He is the first Asian American United States Poet Laureate.

 Reception

 The poet Jackson Mac Low has said: "The word 'compassion' is much overused, 'clarity' less so, but Arthur Sze is truly a poet of clarity and compassion."
-Albuquerque Journal reviewer John Tritica: commented that Sze "resides somewhere in the intersection of Taoist contemplation, Zen rock gardens and postmodern experimentation."
+Albuquerque Journal reviewer John Tritica commented that Sze "resides somewhere in the intersection of Taoist contemplation, Zen rock gardens and postmodern experimentation."
 Critic R.W.
 French notes that Sze's poems "are complex in thought and perception; in language, however, they have the cool clarity of porcelain.
 The surface is calm, while the depths are resonant.
 There is about these poems a sense of inevitability, as though they could not possibly be other than what they are.
 They move precisely through their patterns like a dancer, guided by the discipline that controls and inspires."

 Personal life

-Sze he lives in Santa Fe, New Mexico with his wife, Carol Moldaw, and their daughter.
+Sze lives in Santa Fe, New Mexico with his wife, Carol Moldaw, and their daughter.
 Sze also has a son from a previous marriage.

+Through his father Morgan, Arthur Sze is a grandson of S.C.Thomas Sze, a younger brother of Alfred Sao-ke Sze.